News & Updates

 Recent news stories have highlighted the spread of Canine Influenza H3N2 strain.
 This is a strain that was first reported in the Chicago area, and subsequently spread to other states.
 More recently, this virus was suspected to be present in Washington state.
 As of the time this update was written, a case has not been reported in Connecticut, and a very limited number of cases were reported in some neighboring states.

 The previously established canine flu vaccine is not believed to be effective against the H3N2 flu strain.
-Merck and Zoetis have each developed a new canine flu vaccine with the goal of protecting against the H3N2 strain, however, the new vaccines have only been granted a conditional license (meaning that studies on the safety and efficacy of this vaccine are still ongoing).
+Merck and Zoetis have each developed a new canine flu vaccine with the goal of protecting against the H3N2 strain.

 Check this page for time changes, cancellations due to inclement weather and any other important updates from our training department.

-Please call if you are interested in enrolling in “Family Dog Obedience” Level 2 course.
+Please call if you are interested in enrolling in a course which is listed on our site but no dates are currently scheduled.
 Sessions will be scheduled based upon interest.